How to rank a new affiliate site easily and fast in Google is a thing of the past.

 URL also should have an exact match keyword.
 This can quickly become unseemly with these long tail keywords, but no matter.
-It won’t hurt your rankings and keyword in url sends nice relevancy signals to Google.
+It won’t hurt your rankings and the keyword in the URL sends nice relevancy signals to Google.

-There’s plenty advice online that you don’t need to write meta descriptions because Google don’t always use it.
+There’s plenty of advice online that you don’t need to write meta descriptions because Google doesn’t always use them.
 While that’s sort of true, Google-bot can still read it in the code.
-Which is exactly what you want as it is an easy relevancy signal to Google.
+This is exactly what you want as it is an easy relevancy signal to Google.

 So include your exact match keyword in the meta description.